soasada/kotlin-coroutines-webflux-security/README.md

         return result;
     }
 ```
-The method shown previously (`springSecurityFilterChain`) is only executed if Spring Security does not find a
+This method (`springSecurityFilterChain`) is only executed if Spring Security does not find a
 SecurityWebFilterChain in the application context otherwise, it will load the SecurityWebFilterChain provided by us.
+Apparently, it's look simple but this method do a lot of things behind the scenes, in fact configure a whole
-For example, if our application has the following config (minimal one):
+chain.
+For example, if our application has the following config:

 ```kotlin
 @Configuration